Are you sure your mitochondria are happy?

 I’m just trying to be that CEO, that’s it.”

-Finally, I noticed that he was still doing the work of creativity which is thinking at the banks of the Himalayas in Nepal, and he innovates once he goes to the USA which is doing the real work.
+I noticed that the new CEO was still doing the work of creativity which is thinking at the banks of the Himalayas in Nepal, and he innovates once he goes to the USA which is doing the real work.

 “Be the change that you wish to see in the World.”